Customers demand smaller vessel sizes for increased flexibility

-“Our customers have been crying out for NORDEN to start servicing them on handysize,” said Christian Vinther Christensen, head of Dry Cargo.
+“Our customers have been crying out for NORDEN to start servicing them on Handysize,” said Christian Vinther Christensen, head of Dry Operator.

-“We are already a major player in the panamax and supramax segments, and now we can extend the same good service to our handysize clients.”
+“We are already a major player in the Panamax and Supramax vessel types, and now we can extend the same good service to our Handysize clients.”

 GrainCorp - which has been working with NORDEN for over 10 years, transporting grain all over the world – is one such customer.

 Hans van Adrichem, Ocean Freight Manager, GrainCorp said the smaller vessel size was a big advantage for the company.